Fees

 • In the context of NRIs, I primarily engage with NRIs who are likely to eventually retire in India

-• The number of hours of effort mentioned above will not be sufficient for an engagement with a joint-family.
-So the scope will have to be worked out in such a case
+• The number of hours of effort mentioned above will not be sufficient in a few cases.
+So the scope will have to be worked out in such a cases:

 • Fees are payable in advance